neraiv/autonomus_car_sim_base_ros2/README.md

 # autonomus_car_sim_base_ros2
 This is base simulation for autonomus car projects using Yolov5 and OpenCV.
 This package tested in ROS2 Galactic.
 Package contains basic lane_tracking and yolov5 based scripts.
-Our team still devoloping the code i cant post the last version because we are getting ready for a COMPETATION makse sure to fallow us.
+Our team still devoloping the code i cant post the last version because we are getting ready for a COMPETATION make sure to fallow us.

 <div align="center">
   <a href="https://github.com/neraiv" style="text-decoration:none;">